elvistony/watchparty/README.md

  - To Pause the player (only audience) type `>cmd pause` in the chat box and send.
  - To Resume the player (if you're audience) type `>cmd play` in the chat box and send.

+### Note
+- Audience can skip installing both and manually type the commands.
+- The Script renders the command messages to quick toggles for simpler use.

 ### Issues
 - **Reason for using the Tab Opened by Meet**
       - Browsers do not allow communication between tabs common tabs.
 Tabs opened by Google Meet can communicate with each other.
+- Toggles can only paste the text, the user must send it manually due to Google Meet's security policies.
+- will probably have lot more...